tinfoilsh/verification-center-ui/README.md

 # Tinfoil Verification Center UI

-React components that render the Tinfoil verification center experience.
-Pair it with the `tinfoil` SDK to embed trust signals for confidential inference directly inside your product UI.
+React components that render the Tinfoil verification center for displaying security information related to the Tinfoil secure hardware enclave verification.
+Use it with the `tinfoil` SDK to display a verification UI on your react web page.

 ## Installation